 Setting up the mesh WiFi

-TP-Link Deco App and Features
+TP-Link Deco App

 The Deco app is also one of the strengths of TP-Link Deco mesh WiFI system.
 It comes with a built-in Speedtest feature which let you to test the actual Internet speed.
 The home screen also show you all the connected devices together with their current Internet speed.